craftcms/docs/docs/2.x/plugins/plugin-settings.md

 );
 ```

-You can then grab the config value throughout your plugin code using <api:Craft\ConfigService::get()>, passing your plugin handle (lowercased) as the second argument:
+You can then grab the config value throughout your plugin code using <craft2:Craft\ConfigService::get()>, passing your plugin handle (lowercased) as the second argument:

 ```php
 $configSettingValue = craft()->config->get('foo', 'cocktailrecipes');